star2star/star2star-js-ms-sdk/README.md

 ### listReportTemplates

-This function will create a relationship between two accounts.
+This function will list available report templates.

 #### Parameters